davout/gekko/README.md

 =

 ## What Gekko is
-Gekko is intended to become a high-performance in-memory trade order matching engine.
+Gekko is an in-memory trade order matching engine.
+It supports limit and market orders.

 ## What Gekko is not
-Gekko is not intended to maintain an accounting database, it just matches trade orders associated to accounts, and returns the necessary data for an accounting system to record the trades (usually against some sort of RDBMS).
+Gekko is not intended to maintain an accounting database, it just matches trade orders associated to accounts, and returns the necessary data for an accounting system to record the trades.

-## Left to do
-The following items are left to do and will need to be implemented before gekko is considered production-ready.

- - Add and enforce minimum and maximum order sizes
- - Correctly handle order expiration